Creating Your Baby’s Schedule: Tips and Sample Routines - Baby Chick

 The results?
 I was overwhelmed with information.
 The good news is that there was a lot of information.
 The bad news is that it all seemed different and sometimes downright contradictory.
 It was difficult as a first-time mom to figure out what was ‘right’ and ‘wrong.’
 However, six years later, as a mom of two and a pediatric sleep coach, the rules of a baby’s schedule have become much clearer.

-If you are a newborn mom with a child under the age of eight weeks, my first advice is to avoid the stress of a schedule.
+If you are a newborn mom with a child under eight weeks old, my first advice is to avoid the stress of a schedule.
 You and your child are acclimating to this new world outside the womb and in parenthood.
 Simply introducing an eat-play-sleep routine and offering natural light with thirty minutes of waketime during the day is sufficient.
-Consider diving into schedules as your child matures and develops, generally after eight weeks old.
+Consider diving into schedules as your child matures and develops, generally after eight weeks.

 The first place to start creating your baby’s schedule is . . . your baby!
 Each child has a natural preference for sleep times and varies in their ability to stay awake.
-Some people are built to be ‘morning people,’ while others are ‘night owls,’ babies are made to have different sleep rhythms.
-Baby sleep patterns begin to emerge around ten weeks when sleep becomes much more predictable.1 Start your schedule by determining when your child might naturally wake in the morning and start with that first piece of information.
+Some people are built to be ‘morning people,’ while others are ‘night owls.’
+Babies are made to have different sleep rhythms.
+Baby sleep patterns emerge around ten weeks, when sleep becomes much more predictable.1 Start your schedule by determining when your child might naturally wake in the morning, and start with that first piece of information.

 A time-based schedule is much more appropriate for children ages six months and older.
 Their habits have matured, and naps will likely be much more predictable.
 Apply the same practices I have noted above, but instead of wake times, you will estimate one-hour naps and apply age-appropriate wake times to those nap times to create a time-based schedule.